nickfox-taterli/imx-yocto-bsp/sources/poky/documentation/overview-manual/concepts.rst

 in a list of global variable dependency excludes (i.e. variables never included in any checksum)::

-   BB_HASHBASE_WHITELIST ?= "TMPDIR FILE PATH PWD BB_TASKHASH BBPATH DL_DIR \\
+   BB_BASEHASH_IGNORE_VARS ?= "TMPDIR FILE PATH PWD BB_TASKHASH BBPATH DL_DIR \\
        SSTATE_DIR THISDIR FILESEXTRAPATHS FILE_DIRNAME HOME LOGNAME SHELL TERM \\
        USER FILESPATH STAGING_DIR_HOST STAGING_DIR_TARGET COREBASE PRSERV_HOST \\
        PRSERV_DUMPDIR PRSERV_DUMPFILE PRSERV_LOCKDOWN PARALLEL_MAKE \\
        CCACHE_DIR EXTERNAL_TOOLCHAIN CCACHE CCACHE_DISABLE LICENSE_PATH SDKPKGSUFFIX"

-The
-previous example excludes
-:term:`WORKDIR` since that variable is actually constructed as a path within :term:`TMPDIR`, which is on the whitelist.
+The previous example does not include :term:`WORKDIR` since that variable is actually constructed as a path within :term:`TMPDIR`, which is included above.

 The rules for deciding which hashes of dependent tasks to include through dependency chains are more complex and are generally